-Students are required to select one topic for the project.
+Students are required to select one topic according to their interest based on current research work.
 A final report comprising of the following headers to be submitted to the committee prior to presentation.

 - 1. Cover page-indicating title of the project, Guide's name

 - 2. Introduction

 - 3. Literature Survey

 - 4. Methodology/Work Plan

 - 5. Experimental set-up

 - 6. Experimental data

 - 7. Results and Discussion

 - 8. Conclusion

 - 9. Future Plan

 - 10. References

 - 11. Acknowledgments